Hyuchiha/Annihilation_Gazaplex/README.md

 ## Commands

-This are the command a player can execute in game
+This are the commands a player can execute in game

 - **/anni** for view all the commands
 - **/anni start** start the current game